shonendumm/EIP712-meta-transactions/README.md

 ## Limitations of this project
-Due to limited time/knowledge (because I only started learning Hardhat a week ago; prior to that I was learning Brownie (python))

 - I did not write user input verification in the frontend.
 Just some verification of user input in the smart contract, e.g. minimum bid price.
 - This isn't a dynamic app with a server, nor is it a safe app.
 I need some time to pick up nodejs/express.
 - There are no formally written tests for the contracts.
-Though I did test them with console log and observation of the results of transactions/functions.
+Though I did test them with hardhat console log and observation of the results of transactions/functions.

 This project is mainly for learning and demo purposes.

 ## References
 Without which this demo will not be possible.

 I referenced from Compound's method for EIP-712 transactions.
 Specifically their delegation of signatures. https://medium.com/compound-finance/delegation-and-voting-with-eip-712-signatures-a636c9dfec5e